 The DH Summer Series is a four-race series running between September and November.
 The first race of the year is a novice, "Give it a Go" race, and subsequent races increase in difficulty.
 If there is sufficient interest in a Beginners category at later races, the Race Director and committee can consider adding a category.

 The final race in the annual Series is called “Dave’s Race”, named after Dave Balderstone, a very talented young club rider passed away in 2011.
 The club joins with Dave’s family and ex-employer to remember him each year, riding his favourite track: Tilted Sally.

 The club runs morning skill sessions to help beginning and less experienced riders improve their Downhill skills.
-These are advertised on the website and Facebook.
-Some of our top national and internationally-riders coach for these sessions.
+These are advertised on the upcoming events section of the website and Facebook.
+Some of our top national and internationally ranked riders coach for these sessions.